-Here are some ways to help you cope and to feel more in control:
+Here are some ways to help you live with psoriasis and feel more in control:

-- Use cover-ups when you feel it necessary.
+- Use cover-ups as needed.
 On those days when you feel particularly self-conscious, cover the psoriasis with clothing or use cosmetic cover-up products, such as body makeup or a concealer.
-These products can mask redness and psoriasis plaques.
-They can irritate the skin, however, and shouldn't be used on open sores, cuts or unhealed lesions.
+These products might irritate the skin, so don't use them on open sores, cuts or unhealed patches.

 Preparing for an appointment

-You'll likely first see your family doctor or a general practitioner.
+You'll likely first see your primary care provider.
 In some cases, you may be referred directly to a specialist in skin diseases (dermatologist).

 What you can do